JoeyBL8/ecocadia/CARD_DESCRIPTION.md

 They can leave the field by playing a replacement card or when a creature does not fit the requirements.

 ## Job cards
-A job card is a card that gives a reward during the Earning phase, based on the face up monsters and the dice roll.
+A job card is a card that gives a reward during the Earning phase, based on the amount of resources you earned here.
 A job card allows you to choose if any minimum is completed:
 - A point value, which allows you to pay more costs for cards.
 - A specific effect, like drawing a card, battle protection for a creature, etc.

+### Resource types
+- Sugar
+- Ember
+- Orbs
+- Blood
+- Time
+- Bolts
+- Souls
+- Glitches
+- Omni
+- Pearls
+- Gems